infosecn1nja/Red-Teaming-Toolkit/README.md

 * **spoofcheck** a program that checks if a domain can be spoofed from.
 The program checks SPF and DMARC records for weak configurations that allow spoofing. https://github.com/BishopFox/spoofcheck
 * **Nmap** is used to discover hosts and services on a computer network, thus building a "map" of the network. https://github.com/nmap/nmap
 * **dnsrecon** a tool DNS Enumeration Script. https://github.com/darkoperator/dnsrecon
+* **dirsearch** is a simple command line tool designed to brute force directories and files in websites. https://github.com/maurosoria/dirsearch

 ### Passive Intelligence Gathering
 * **Social Mapper** OSINT Social Media Mapping Tool, takes a list of names & images (or LinkedIn company name) and performs automated target searching on a huge scale across multiple social media sites.
 Not restricted by APIs as it instruments a browser using Selenium.
 Outputs reports to aid in correlating targets across sites. https://github.com/SpiderLabs/social_mapper